 My name is Jonathan Wimer and I’m a half German, half American audio engineer currently residing in St. Pölten, Austria, where I’m working as ‚Tonmeister‘ for the Staatstheater, after acquiring my masters degree in ‚Digital Media Production‘ at FH St. Pölten in Austria.

 During my last year in school I took part in an internship programm at the Bavarian Broadcast Service (BR Klassik) called ‚Jugendradiotag‘ (Youth Radio Day), where I moderated on live radio for 2 hours, after 4 weeks of collaboratively preparing the show.
 That’s when I first got into contact with professional audio production while creating a short radio play in the studio.
-Since I had started producing electronic music just a few months prior to that, my flaming love for all things audio was now kindled.
+Since I had started producing electronic music just a few months prior to that, my kindling love for all things audio was now set ablaze.

 Following my subsequent Abitur (High School Diploma), in order to gather more life and work experience, I decided to try and find another internship before going off to university.
 I found this chance in the FSJ Kultur (Volontary Social Year) programm, which gave me the chance to combine my long standing love for theater with my growing interest in audio and work at the sound department of one of Germanys most renouned theaters, the Munich Kammerspiele.
 Here I started off assisting the sound engineers in their work but in a matter of a few months I came in charge of my own small productions, which led me as far as travelling to Switzerland with a guest performance.
 As this year full of amazing learning experiences came to a close, I went looking for a university programm to continue on this path, but also broaden my horizon in the media landscape.